Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Upgrading-To-HDRP.md

 2. In the **Configuration Checking** section, go to the **HDRP** tab and click **Fix All**.
 This fixes every HDRP configuration issue with your Project.

-HDRP is now set up inside your Project, but your Scene does not render correctly and uses the magenta error Shader to display GameObjects.
+HDRP is now set up inside your Project, but your Scene doesn't render correctly and uses the magenta error Shader to display GameObjects.
 This is because GameObjects in the Scene still use Shaders made for the Built-in Renderer.
 To find out how to upgrade Built-in Shaders to HDRP Shaders, see the [Upgrading Materials](#MaterialConversion) section.

 HDRP includes its own [implementation for post-processing](Post-Processing-Main.md) and no longer supports the Post Processing package.
 If you are converting the **3D With Extras** Project, or if your own Project uses the Post Processing package, remove the Post Processing package from the Project.
 To do this: